 Advisor, Board of Directors

 Jason Benoit leads the team that specializes in providing disaster response and recovery assistance, planning, hazard mitigation technical assistance, and project management to state and local governments as operational director for Providence's disaster recovery, staffing, and planning division.
 His service areas include Louisiana, the Gulf Coast, and most recently, the areas affected by Superstorm Sandy.
 He offers Providence clients almost two decades of diverse experience as an urban planner, project manager, and floodplain expert on a variety of mitigation projects in Louisiana, including complex public and private sector programs.
 In addition, he has worked on multiple acquisitions/elevation of repetitive loss structure projects funded under the Federal Emergency Management Agency’s Hazard Mitigation Grant Program (HMGP) and the Flood Mitigation Assistance (FMA) program.
 Following Hurricanes Isidore and Lili, he helped qualify more than 300 substantially damaged structures and secured grant funding in excess of $13 million.
 Mr. Benoit managed the Louisiana Road Home Project that successfully completed more than 60,000 evaluations of storm-damaged properties from Hurricanes Katrina and Rita.
-He has served as project manager for the Louisiana Department of Natural Resources in planning a debris management strategy for parishes in the coastal zone and became a Certified Floodplain Manager (CFM) in 2002.
+He has served as project manager for the Louisiana Department of Natural Resources in planning a debris management strategy for parishes in the coastal zone.

 Mr. Benoit earned his BA in Urban and Regional Planning from the University of Louisiana at Lafayette.